ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 :::

-## 2. A Christmassy question based on an Intermediate Maths Challenge
+## 2. A Christmassy question based on an Intermediate Maths Challenge Problem
 <!--- (2001) Q18 --->
 ::: problem id=2_1 marks=4
 __2.1__ Father Christmas delivers presents to three neighbouring streets of houses.